USF-CS326-S23/USF-CS326-S23.github.io/assignments/lab01.md

 grade: error: the following arguments are required: action
 ```

-Next we need to clone the cs326 tests repo and configure the Autograder to point to this repo:
+Next, we need to clone the cs326 tests repo and configure the Autograder to point to this repo:

 ```text
 $ cd